Lee Gueller shares expert advice for couriers, from handling late payments to building trust, so you can grow your courier business.

 Sending invoices as soon as the job is complete speeds up the payment process.
 Many shippers appreciate having the invoice emailed immediately, as it helps them process payments faster.

 Keeping your invoices organised also avoids unnecessary delays.
 If you’re a member of the Courier Exchange, uploading your invoices and PODs directly to the platform simplifies the process and makes it easy for shippers to find your details.
+And make sure you add courier VAT to the invoice if it applies.

 For CX members, the Driver App is a valuable tool for building trust with shippers.
-Lee stresses the importance of keeping your tracker updated at all times.
+Lee Gueller stresses the importance of keeping your tracker updated at all times.

 “Always put that you’re on-site, loaded, or delivered,” he says.
 This gives shippers peace of mind and helps them handle their own customers more effectively.
 Non-CX couriers can replicate this approach by communicating regular updates via email or phone.

 Accurate PODs are a must for professional couriers.
-Lee recommends always collecting a full name and signature, even if it feels like an extra step.
+Lee Gueller recommends always collecting a full name and signature, even if it feels like an extra step.
 “There’s nothing worse than getting a POD that just says ‘John,’ especially when there are 20 Johns at a site,” he explains.

 Uploading clear PODs promptly not only improves your feedback but also speeds up payments.
 If you’re not using a platform like CX, ensure you send PODs directly to shippers as soon as the job is done.